Trendyol/medusa/README.md

 ## Why? ##

-Single activity and Multi Fragment structure is new trend and reasonable to choose.
-Most of the popular apps like Instagram, Youtube, Spotify etc. are using Single Activity with bottom bar and controlling multiple fragment in that single activity.
+Single activity and Multi Fragment structure is a new trend and reasonable to choose.
+Most of the popular apps like Instagram, Youtube, Spotify etc. are using Single Activity with bottom bar and controlling multiple fragments in that single activity.

 In our [Trendyol.com](https://play.google.com/store/apps/details?id=trendyol.com) android application, we are also using Single Activity- Multi Fragment UI Structure.
 Everything seems fine when you decide using Single Activity- Multi Fragment, except fragment stack and controlling them.